First Jewish–Roman War: Outbreak of the rebellion

 Agrippa II hurried from Alexandria to calm the unrest, while Cestius Gallus, the Roman governor of Syria, sent an emissary who found Jerusalem loyal to Rome but opposed to Florus.
 Agrippa then delivered a public speech to the people of Jerusalem alongside his sister Berenice, acknowledging the failures of Roman administration but urging restraint.
 He argued that a small nation could not challenge the might of the Roman Empire.
 At first, the crowd agreed, reaffirming allegiance to the emperor.
 They restored damaged structures and paid the tax owed.
-However, when he urged patience with Florus until a new governor was appointed, the crowd turned on him, forcing him and Berenice to flee the city.
+When he urged patience with Florus until a new governor was appointed, the crowd turned on him, forcing him and Berenice to flee the city.

 Eleazar ben Hanania, the Temple's captain and son of an ex-High Priest, convinced the priests to cease accepting offerings from foreigners.
 This act ended the practice of offering sacrifices on behalf of Rome and its emperor, which the Romans viewed as affirmations of loyalty to imperial rule.
 According to Josephus, this event marked the foundation of the war.
-(Note: While some historians view this act as a declaration of war on Rome, others argue it was neither directed at Rome nor intended as a declaration of war.)
+(Note: Although some historians view this act as a declaration of war on Rome, others argue it was neither directed at Rome nor intended as a declaration of war.)
 Around this time, a faction of Sicarii led by Menahem ben Judah, a descendant of Judas of Galilee, launched a surprise assault on the desert fortress of Masada, capturing it and killing the Roman garrison.
 The seized weapons were transported to Jerusalem.

 After failing to pacify the rebels, Jerusalem's moderate leaders sought military assistance from Florus and Agrippa.
 In response, Agrippa dispatched 2,000 cavalrymen from Auranitis, Batanaea, and Trachonitis.
 These forces reinforced the moderates, who controlled the Upper City, while Eleazar ben Hanania's followers controlled the Lower City and Temple Mount.
-During the Jewish wood-gathering festival of Tu B'Av (in August), a number of Sicarii infiltrated the city and joined the rebellious faction.
+During the Jewish wood-gathering festival of Tu B'Av (in August), several Sicarii infiltrated the city and joined the rebellious faction.
 After several days of fighting, the rebels captured the Upper City, forcing the moderates to retreat into Herod's Palace, while others fled or went into hiding.
 They burned the house of ex-High Priest Ananias, the royal palaces, and the public archives, where debt records were kept, likely to win support from Jerusalem's poor.